marsh4200/hda_mhub/README.md

 ### 🔹 Option 1 — Install via HACS 🧠

-Simply click the **blue “Open My HACS Repository”** button above 🧠.
+Simply click the **blue “Open My HACS Repository”** button above.
-This will automatically open HACS and add the **HDAnywhere MHUB (Local)** integration to your Home Assistant — no manual steps needed.
+This will automatically open HACS and add the **HDAnywhere MHUB (Local)** integration to your Home Assistant — no manual steps needed.🧠

 Once added, install it from HACS, restart Home Assistant, and click the **Integrate HDAnywhere MHUB** button to finish setup.